-At our skin clinic we will ensure that your skin in numbed with a topical cream before the treatment so what you should feel during the treatment itself is likened to warm scratches.
+At our skin clinic, we will ensure that your skin is numbed with a topical cream before the treatment so what you should feel during the treatment itself is likened to warm scratches.
 Of course, this is totally subjective as some people find it more comfortable than others, but I’ve never come across someone who had been put off by the sensation with the use of a topical anaesthetic cream.

 You will feel the Fraxel treatment head gently running across the area of skin you require treating and the machine makes a little beeping sound throughout the session.

-Following the treatment your skin is usually pink or red.
+Following the treatment, your skin is usually pink or red.
 It’s often likened to the look and sensation of sunburn.
 There may also be some mild swelling in the treated tissues.
-This subsides after about 24-36 hours and two to four days post treatment the skin gradually starts to feel rough, a little bit like sandpaper.
+This subsides after about 24-36 hours and two to four days post-treatment the skin gradually starts to feel rough, a little bit like sandpaper.
 If you have your pigmentation treated, your skin may become a little darker or ‘bronzed’ looking, which is very normal.

 The sandpapery phase is usually managed well with a simple, light moisturising cream.
-Generally, around four to five days post treatment the treated skin may start to flake and gently peel, again this is managed really well by applying moisturiser.
+Generally, around four to five days post-treatment the treated skin may start to flake and gently peel, again this is managed really well by applying moisturiser.
 It’s very important not to pick at any peeling because you may cause damage.

 One of our clients documented her treatment recovery following her Fraxel laser treatment, which you can read about here.